Ann Robinson joined the board of the Newsboys Foundation on 23 October 2014.

-Ann is driven by a determination to improve the wellbeing of clients, particularly the most vulnerable, neglected and disadvantaged young people in her care.
+Ann is driven by a determination to improve the wellbeing of young people, particularly the most vulnerable, neglected and disadvantaged.

-Ann is a Planner with the National Disability Insurance Scheme.
+Ann is a former planner with the National Disability Insurance Scheme.

 Previously, Ann worked with the Department of Education and Early Childhood Intervention as a Senior Intake and Early Support Worker in Early Childhood Intervention Services.
 Prior to that, she was an Intake and FACES Worker at the Central Intake, Early Childhood Intervention Specialist Children’s Services for the Southern Metropolitan region.